kartavya-asu/CTF_LeaderBoard/README.md

 ## Admin Use

-- You can add challenges to challenges.json file
+- You can add challenges to challenges.json file,
-  Go to backend/data/challenges.json
+  Go to backend/data/challenges.json,
-  example:
+- example:

 ```json
 [